 CWIB membership runs October 2018 – September 2019.

 Corporate rate is $100 and you can sign up to 10 staff.

-Connecting Women in Business (CWIB), a Petoskey Regional Chamber of Commerce group, is proud to announce the launch of its Summer 2018 series GO Grants for Girls.
-Applications are available now.
-Applications must be postmarked by March 15, 2018.
+Connecting Women in Business (CWIB), a Petoskey Regional Chamber of Commerce group, will soon announce the launch of its Summer 2019 series GO Grants for Girls.
+Applications will be available in February.

 Formed in 2007, Connecting Women in Business provides opportunities for area women business leaders and business owners to learn, form connections, share ideas, and find personal and professional growth.
 The key purposes of CWIB include:

 • Provide professional development and leadership training;